shadybraden/loggifly/README.md

 ## ⚡️ Quick start

+In this quickstart only the most essential settigs are covered, [here](#-Configuration-Deep-Dive) is a more detailed config walkthrough.<br>

 Choose your preferred setup method - simple environment variables for basic use, or a YAML config for advanced control.
 - Environment variables allow for a simple setup and let you spin this thing up in a minute
 - With YAML you can use complex Regex patterns and have different keywords & other settings per container.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>
 Ideal for quick setup with minimal configuration